microsoft/pai/pai-management/doc/cluster-bootup.md

     - (For novice users) or be done using the `paictl` tool.
 - Step 2.
 Boot up Kubernetes.
 - Step 3.
 Start all PAI services.

+## Before all: please choose a PAI stable release <a name="choose-a-pai-release"></a>

+**Notice: You should always deploy a stable release of PAI.** Currently latest stable release is v0.6.1.

+Please make sure:

+- Refer to the right doc.
+For release v0.6.1 it should be [here](https://github.com/Microsoft/pai/blob/pai-0.6.y/pai-management/doc/cluster-bootup.md).
+- Work on the right code.
+Please checkout PAI source code with tag 'v0.6.1' in dev-box.

 ## Step 1a.
 Prepare PAI configuration: Manual approach <a name="step-1a"></a>